In 2025, there are more free things than ever before and the vast majority of our list is full of free things for families to do at the Ekka!

 Last year, there were two adorable highland cattle with long shaggy coats, along with the only two Valais sheep in Queensland.
 Plus there were camels!

-4. FREE & Cheap food in the Woolworths Pavilion
+4. Free & cheap food in the Woolworths Pavilion

 If you’re feeling peckish, pop over to the Woolworths Fresh Food Pavilion where you can taste test your way through the pavilion for morning or afternoon tea.
-There’s plenty of free samples to enjoy at the Woolworths ‘stations’ but you can also sample other vendors products including dairy free yoghurt, various cheeses, lollies, wine, ice-cream and more!
+Thereโs plenty of free samples to enjoy at the Woolworths โstationsโ but you can also sample other vendors products including dairy free yoghurt, various cheeses, lollies, wine, ice-cream and more!

 With more than 70 food and drink stalls offering cheap eats through to Insta-worthy favourites, you’re going to want to fill your belly and try everything!

-In 2023 cheese toasties and mini hot dogs are just $3.00 each!
+In 2025 cheese toasties and mini hot dogs were just $3.00 each!

-3. Thrill Zone in 2023!
+3. Thrill Zone in 2025!

 2. Eat a strawberry sundae